lucasduffey/findings/README.md

 # multiple XSS in codewars (11 July 2017)
-* persistent XSS via clans name in codewars (https://github.com/Codewars/codewars.com/issues/1034)
+* [UNFIXED] persistent XSS via clans name in codewars (https://github.com/Codewars/codewars.com/issues/1034)
   * found/reported much earlier (~3 June 2017), but they don't reply to any contact attempts
   * they partially patched on 12 July, but I can still exploit
   * NEW PoCS: